Yandex Cloud

 To restore a cluster from a backup, follow this guide.

 All cluster data is automatically backed up every day.
-You cannot disable such automatic backups.
+You cannot disable automatic backups.
 However, when creating or editing a cluster, you can set the following parameters for automatic backups:

 • Retention time.